CheDAOLabs/cc-dojo-map/README.md

 > This example is not a complete or fully functional implementation of the game.
-Instead, it is a basic demonstration that illustrates how to integrate C&C (Command and Control) into the game world.
+Instead, it is a basic demonstration that illustrates how to integrate C&C (Crypts And Caverns) into the game world.

 # crypts and caverns example
 A simple game example

 Requires Dojo to implement player movement

 Components:

 Player